Fumire/BME20301_Project/README.md

 8. Why did MERS-CoV come from **middle-east**?
 9. How did MERS-CoV **move host** to other animal?
 10. In classification of CoV, where are **SARS-CoV** and **MERS-CoV**?
+11. Comparison among MERS-CoV from camel, and human

 ## Scripts